 SEC and Frekvensomformer.no have produced a significant number of shore power systems in the power range from 400 kVA to 1,200 kVA.
 The systems are built into 10- and 20-foot steel containers.
 Each container is tailor-made for optimum:

 - Robustness for reliability

 All shore power systems with conversion from 50 Hz to 60 Hz are equipped with VACON® NXP Active Front End and VACON® NXP Grid Converter modules.
 SEC and Frekvensomfromer.no combine the grid converter features and active front end features in the VACON® NXP drives with their own control system and user interface, which make the shore power system very easy to operate.
 They have good experience with the VACON® NXP drives.

 The shore power supply systems are typically used to supply ships and offshore rigs on short- and medium-term port stays up to six months, where the vessels are hot stacked: idle, but operational and ready for service.
-When required, SEC supports the harbours with commissioning and service.
+When required, SEC supports the harbors with commissioning and service.

 SEC AS in Bergen is a total supplier of customized offshore equipment and production services, including prefabrication and construction of advanced technological systems for the oil and gas industry.
 SEC is located close to CCB, and the two companies have established a long-term cooperation.

 SEC was founded in 2002, and has now become one of the pioneers within shore-to-ship power supply systems in Norway.
 Eirik Sørensen was appointed as general manager in 2014.